 Ceará, Tatajuba: Pousada Portal do Vento

-Situated on the Kitesurfers’ Beach of Tatajuba this remote yet comfortable guesthouse is thé place for kitesurfers to relax and eat well, or for travelers to explore the surroundings dunes, lakes and mangroves. [read more here].
+Situated on the Kitesurfers’ Beach of Tatajuba this remote yet comfortable guesthouse is thé place for kitesurfers to relax and eat well, or for travelers to explore the surroundings dunes, lakes and mangroves. [read more here, or book here].

 Ceará, Preá: Pousada Vila Bela Vista